westurner/dotfiles/index.rst

 | Docs: https://meta.wikimedia.org/wiki/Help:Wikitext_examples
 | Docs: https://en.wikipedia.org/wiki/Help:Displaying_a_formula

+MediaWiki Markup is a
+:ref:`Lightweight markup language`
+"WikiText"
-MediaWiki syntax () is a plaintext lightweight markup language which can be parsed and transformed to valid :ref:`HTML` that is utilized by Wikipedia.
+which can be parsed and transformed to valid :ref:`HTML` that is utilized by Wikipedia.